marcus081c/pricecheck/README.md

 **Windows**

-run "Python pricecheck.py" in cmd and enter a url or a file name containing a list of urls separated by new lines.
+- Run "Python pricecheck.py" in cmd
+- Enter a url or a file name containing a list of urls separated by new lines.